top of page

 • Absence resulting from disciplinary actions or short-term suspension will be noted and are excused.

-• Parents & guardians must call or email the Attendance Office to provide permission and information regarding early dismissals prior to the absence.
-Parents & guardians are welcome to come to the Attendance Office to sign out their student in person.
+• Parents & Guardians must contact the Attendance Office to provide permission and information regarding early dismissals.
+Parents & Guardians are also welcome to come to the Attendance Office to sign out their student(s) in person.

 Running Start Students